mui/material-ui/docs/src/pages/guides/testing/testing.md

 ## Userspace

 What about writing tests in userspace?
-The Material-UI styling infrastructure uses some helper functions built on top of [enzyme](https://github.com/airbnb/enzyme) to make the process easier, which we exposing.
+The Material-UI styling infrastructure uses some helper functions built on top of [enzyme](https://github.com/airbnb/enzyme) to make the process easier, which we are exposing.
 You can take advantage of them if you so choose.

 ### Shallow rendering